How nodes work

 - serving swarm mode HTTP API endpoints

-Using a Raft implementation, the managers maintain a consistent internal state of the entire swarm and all the services running on it.
+Using a Raftopen_in_new implementation, the managers maintain a consistent internal state of the entire swarm and all the services running on it.
 For testing purposes it is OK to run a swarm with a single manager.
-If the manager in a single-manager swarm fails, your services will continue to run, but you will need to create a new cluster to recover.
+If the manager in a single-manager swarm fails, your services continue to run, but you need to create a new cluster to recover.

 To take advantage of swarm mode's fault-tolerance features, Docker recommends you implement an odd number of nodes according to your organization's high-availability requirements.
 When you have multiple managers you can recover from the failure of a manager node without downtime.

-Nmanager cluster will tolerate the loss of at most
+Nof manager nodes in the cluster tolerates the loss of at most

 Important Note: Adding more managers does NOT mean increased scalability or higher performance.
 In general, the opposite is true.

 Worker nodes are also instances of Docker Engine whose sole purpose is to execute containers.
 Worker nodes don't participate in the Raft distributed state, make scheduling decisions, or serve the swarm mode HTTP API.

 You can create a swarm of one manager node, but you cannot have a worker node

 without at least one manager node.
 By default, all managers are also workers.

 In a single manager node cluster, you can run commands like